Half the Sky: U.S.A.I.D. game

+U.S.A.I.D., "In 2012, U.S.A.I.D. made some games for India and Africa based on a book my wife and I wrote, “Half the Sky.”
+U.S.A.I.D. did not pay us anything for this, and the games did a good job promoting deworming, girls’ education and safe pregnancy."

 Activism and supporting organization

 In those nations, there are organizations to support and aid those victims.
 For instance, in India, many children are treated as child labor and girls are obliged to take clients at a young age.
 Urmi, who works with the New Light Program, encourages them to obtain education and assists them to fight for their opportunities to speak for themselves.
 In other case, Amie, who works with International Rescue Committee, creates the “Rainbo Center” and helps victims escape from the tragedy of rape.
 Moreover, John Wood, who works at “Room to Read”, helps and supports education in Vietnam.
 Many of these victims are fighting for their rights and freedom.
 With the help and encouragement from people around the world, they are more likely capable of escaping from their treacherous lives to a more hopeful future.